Functional urban area

-The LUZ represents an attempt at a harmonised definition of the metropolitan area.
+The FUA represents an attempt at a harmonised definition of the metropolitan area.
 Eurostat's objective was to have an area from which a significant share of the residents commute into the city, a concept known as the "functional urban region."
-To ensure a good data availability, Eurostat adjusts the LUZ boundaries to administrative boundaries that approximate the functional urban region.
+To ensure a good data availability, Eurostat adjusts the FUA boundaries to administrative boundaries that approximate the functional urban area.